-In standard form, there are two versions of the e-tron Sportback, badged 50 quattro and 55 quattro, but only the 55 is currently available in the UK.
+In standard form, there are two versions of the e-tron Sportback, badged 50 quattro and 55 quattro, and both versions are now available in the UK.
 The entry-level version gets a 71kWh battery pack and 308bhp.
-The 55 quattro has a bigger 95kWh battery, boosting its range to 241 miles, along with a power increase to 402bhp.
+The 55 quattro has a bigger 95kWh battery, boosting its range to just under 260 miles, along with a power increase to 402bhp.
 This version is no slouch, getting from 0-62mph in just 5.7 seconds, although frequent bursts of acceleration will see the range reduce significantly.

 For those wanting more performance, the flagship e-tron S Sportback gets a 95kWh battery and a stonking 496bhp power output.
 This setup makes it the quickest in the range, managing 0-62mph in 4.5 seconds and a top speed of 130mph.
-All of this performance does impact the cars range though, as despite sharing the larger battery with the 55 quattro model, the ‘S’ model can only manage 226 miles between charges.
+All of this performance does impact the cars range though, as despite sharing the larger battery with the 55 quattro model, the ‘S’ model can only manage up to 224 miles between charges.

-The e-tron isn't cheap, and every version gets features including Matrix LED headlights, air suspension and 21-inch alloy wheels, dual-zone climate control and the Virtual Cockpit.
+The e-tron isn't cheap and even the entry-level Technik version gets features including LED headlights, 20-inch alloy wheels, dual-zone climate control and the Virtual Cockpit.
 There's also Sport, S line and Black Edition trims, with S line and above getting air suspension, Matrix LED headlights and 21-inch alloys.
 The top Vorsprung trim level adds 22-inch alloys, digital matrix lights with driver-configurable settings, sportier seats and a Bang & Olufsen sound system – this trim is only available on the more powerful 55 quattro and e-tron S Sportback models.
 Every ‘S’ Sportback model gets a new front bumper with larger air intakes, a prominent rear diffuser, widened bodywork and red ‘S’ badging.